wanelo/wanelo.github.io/_drafts/a-story-of-counting.md

 ## Rails Counter Caches

-A well know solution to this problem is provided by Rails in the form of [counter cache](http://railscasts.com/episodes/23-counter-cache-column) feature in ActiveRecord.
+A well known solution to this problem is provided by Rails in the form of [counter cache](http://railscasts.com/episodes/23-counter-cache-column) feature in ActiveRecord.
 You are supposed to add the counter cache column, tell Rails what it is, and the rest is taken care of.